 UC College of Law LLM

 The University of Cincinnati College of Law is pleased to offer a program of study on the US legal system to practicing attorneys and law school graduates who received their legal education outside the United States.
-The LLM program is a 9-month program which is designed to introduce internationally trained lawyers to the US legal system while also giving each student an opportunity to design a course of study that best advances his or her professional agenda.
+The LLM program is a 9-month program which is designed to introduce internationally trained lawyers to the US legal system while also giving each student an opportunity to design a course of study at UC Law that best advances his or her professional agenda.
 Students who complete the program are better able to represent U.S. clients and more prepared for negotiations and litigation with U.S. parties.

-LLM students can be practicing attorneys or recent law school graduates who will improve their English legal writing skills, develop an in-depth understanding of the U.S. legal process, and hone in on the particular areas of law that most interest them.
-Students will enjoy the opportunity to make lasting relationships with other international lawyers in the LLM program as well as students in the JD program, to work closely with our esteemed faculty members, and to network with local lawyers, judges and business leaders.
+LLM degree students can be practicing attorneys or recent law school graduates who will improve their English legal writing skills, develop an in-depth understanding of the U.S. legal process, and hone in on the particular areas of law that most interest them.
+Students will enjoy the opportunity to make lasting relationships with other international lawyers in the LLM program as well as students in the JD program, to work closely with our esteemed UC law faculty members, and to network with local lawyers, judges and business leaders.

 - Download the LLM Brochure (English)